calderonroberto/thingbroker-jquery-plugin/README.md

-JQUERY BROKER PLUGIN
+JQUERY THINGBROKER PLUGIN

 ## VERSION

-Plugin version: 0.1.0
+Plugin version: 0.3.0
 Broker dependency: < 1.4.0

 ## CHANGE LOG
 2012.08.01-Roberto: First Version of this Requirements Document.
 2012.08.09-Roberto: First Version of the plugin.
-2012.10.29-Roberto: Second Version of the plugin using the new Thing Broker
+2012.10.29-Roberto: Second Version of the plugin using the new ThingBroker 2012.03.08-Roberto: Third Version of the plugin using the latest version of ThingBroker supporting following

 ## INTRODUCTION